lhenry-dev/rust-panic-highlighter-vscode/README.md

 ## Features

 - **Highlight Panic Triggers**: Highlights occurrences of `panic!()`, `unwrap()`, `expect()`, and other common panic triggers in Rust code.
-- **Diagnostic Severity Levels**: Control the severity level for Rust panic diagnostics, with options ranging from `Error` to `Hint`.
-- **Ignore Test Blocks**: Optionally ignore panic diagnostics in test blocks for cleaner testing workflows.
-- **Ignore Specific Panics**: Customize which panic types to ignore in diagnostics (e.g., `unwrap()`, `expect()`, etc.).

 - **Customizable Icon**: You can choose a custom icon to be displayed next to the panic triggers, with adjustable size and positioning.
-- **Directory Support for Icons**: Use a directory of images for random icon selection.
-- **Minimum Icon Position**: Ensure icons are aligned at least 100 characters from the start of the line, or position them immediately after the content.

 ## Extension Settings